H. Emerson Blake

 Karen is a graduate of Westfield State College.
 She has worked for Orion since 1995 and currently holds the title of Office Manager.
 She is the mother of one daughter and volunteers her time as an EMT with the local ambulance squad.

-Scott, a graduate of Allegheny College, has worked with the City of Chicago’s Waste to Profit Network, The Nature Conservancy, and YES! magazine.
+Scott, a graduate of Allegheny College, has worked with the City of Chicago’s Department of Environment, The Nature Conservancy, and YES! magazine.
 He grew up in Chicago, Illinois, and came to Orion in 2008.

 After graduating from Bates College in 2009 where Kristen studied creative writing and Japanese, she went on to study narrative journalism at the Salt Institute for Documentary Studies in Portland, Maine.
 In addition to writing freelance articles for the Farmers’ Almanac, New York Art Beat, and Americans for Informed Democracy, she has worked as an editorial assistant for the magazine, ecopoetics.
 She came to Orion as an intern in 2010.